peabnuts123/pet-game/src/www-proxy/README.md

     - Remove static hosting from S3
     - Remove origin-access-identity
     - Change Cloudfront to point at API gateway instead of S3, cache aggressively.
 Can we make an exception for index.html, though?
-  - Change `www` to do hard-reloads when crossing between 404/200
   - Tests
     - Mock S3 requests somehow and simulate requests / responses
     - Add test step back to `simulate-build`